- Let a private guide show you the Grand Palace, Wat Po, and Emerald Buddha

 Day 5: Fly from Chiang Mai to Phuket

 Today, you'll have a free morning to spend in Chiang Mai however you see fit.
 At the designated time, a private driver will pick you up and transfer you to the airport for the flight to Phuket.

 Upon arrival in Phuket, you'll be picked up and transferred to your hotel.
 Enjoy an afternoon and evening exploring this beautiful area of the country on your own.
-Consistently voted one of the world's favorite tourist destinations, Phuket offers stunning turquoise and white sand beaches, as well as a staggering range of restaurants, hotels, activities, and nightlife to suit all budget levels including backpackers and luxury travelers.
-There's plenty to see and do in town or find a stretch of sand and watch the sunset.
+Consistently voted one of the world's favorite tourist destinations, Phuket offers stunning turquoise waters and white sand beaches, plus a staggering range of restaurants, hotels, activities, and nightlife to suit all budget levels including backpackers and luxury travelers.
+There's plenty to see and do, or maybe just find a stretch of sand and watch the sunset.